-- Allows for greater independence because care is available when needed not ever-present.
-Your loved ones can enjoy their solitude and privacy.
+- Allows for greater independence because care is available when needed, but not ever-present, ensuring their solitude and privacy

-- Living in an assisted living space gives your parents an opportunity to socialize with other seniors.
-Such level interactions are good for mental health.
+- Living in an assisted living space gives your parents an opportunity to socialize with other seniors, which is good for their mental health

-- Can be costly especially when Medicare does not cater for it.
-You have to incur monthly charges as well as personal care costs.
+- Can be costly, especially when Medicare does not cover it, and you will incur monthly charges as well as personal care costs

-- Some seniors experience difficulty living away from home and adjusting to a group setting.
-Others feel like the group setting offers less privacy than their homes.
+- Some seniors experience difficulty living away from home and adjusting to a group setting, while others feel like the group setting offers less privacy than their homes

-- Most assisted facilities lack extensive medical care and hence may not be ideal for parents who require specialized medical care.
+- May not be ideal for parents who require specialized medical care.
 For example, a parent with a chronic condition may need a higher level of care than the one offered by assisted living facilities.